icarusfactor/opensim-install/README.md

 From the opensim console we will change the default water level wihich is 20m to 25m.
 While logged into the opensim server with our user avatar when the command is issued you will immedialy see the level of water change.
 ```
-set water height 25
+set water height 24.8
 ```

-Now we will create a directory for our custom terrains.
+Now we can CTRL+A+D to exit console to terminal will create a directory for our custom terrains.
 Then download a few free terrians and load them while we are in the viewer.
-In the DOCROOT of your opensim account.
+In the DOCROOT of your opensim account as user.
 Not within the opensim directory.
 ```
 mkdir terrain
 cd terrain